StarKnightt/Next.JS-Learning/scirpt-link-image-component/README.md

 - It automatically optimizes images for different screen sizes and devices, improving performance and reducing load times.

 - It also handles lazy loading, which means images are loaded only when they are needed, not all at once.

+- We need to configure the Image component by using the `next.config.js` file.